Legonois/astro-tablets/documents/guide.md

 ### Using Dev Container

 1. Install *Docker* and *VS Code*.
-2. Open the project in the dev container.
+2. Open the project in the dev container using the Dev Container extension.
+3. Run `python -m venv ./venv`.
+(This will create a virtual environment to install the dependencies)
-3. Run `source venv/bin/activate`.
+4. Run `source venv/bin/activate`.
+(This will activate the virtual environment)
-4. Run `pip install -r requirements.txt`.
+5. Run `pip install -r requirements.txt`.
+(This will install the dependencies)
-5. Run `python ./src/main.py --help`.
+6. Run `python ./src/main.py --help`.

 The Generate Stage
 ------------------